Thailand: Third COVID wave threatens plans to reopen tourism | DW | 19.04.2021

 She is just one of many who have been put on leave without pay, but are allowed by their company to work somewhere else in the meantime.
 The problem is that most companies in Thailand don't allow dual employment.

-After having to put her life on hold for more than a year, Varistha was offered a severance package and a promise that when international travel resumes and the airline starts hiring again, she'd be among those given priority.
+After putting her life on hold for more than a year, Varistha was offered a severance package and a promise that when international travel resumes and the airline starts hiring again, she'd be among those given priority.

 "Now I have to start my career over, but I still hope things will just go back to normal quickly so my life as a pilot can resume," Varistha said.